 Yesterday, the same folks who brought you food labeling brought a slew of complaints against the food industry’s health claims and labeling.
 Yes, this is the same set of folks that will now be sitting at a table with representatives of Philip Morris, talking about making cigarettes safer.
 This is the same group that have missed major food scares for which they already have statutory authority.

 The news stories have focused on which companies got citations.
 We noticed something very different.
 The tone.
 It was terse, pointed and direct.
 It was obviously done for show, as the letters were sent directly to the CEOs, and released as a group.
 Let’s look at some of the phrases used, and note that the products aren’t Mountain Dew; they are things like pomegranate juice, kids juice, baby food and oatmeal, all quite healthful.
-Perhaps “Poland” is an over-the-top example, but it fits.

 The letters could have been worded a different way.
 Words mean something: